Phrancis/StackExchangeDataToMicrosoftSQLServer/README.md

 ###2.3.1 Find the files that are too large

 As of June 13 2016 data dump, only 2 files exceed the 4 GiB size limit.
 Those are `stackoverflow.com\Posts.xml` and `stackoverflow.com\PostHistory.xml`.

+####2.3.1.a Using Windows operating system

 You can find the files that exceed the size using Windows PowerShell.
 Open the PowerShell console (Start Menu -> Search -> PowerShell) then paste in (right-click in console) the following command (from [Stack Overflow](http://stackoverflow.com/a/3423144/3626537)), editing the `-path` value to the path where your folders are:

 ```powershell
 Get-ChildItem -path D:\StackExchangeData -recurse | where { ($_.Length / 4000MB) -gt 10 }